Current Course Offerings

 STAT 1010 Introductory Business Statistics

-This class was formerly listed as STAT 101.
 This course must be taken in conjunction with STAT 1020 to count to the SRDA minor.

 Data summaries and descriptive statistics; introduction to a statistical computer package; Probability: distributions, expectation, variance, covariance, portfolios, central limit theorem; statistical inference of univariate data; Statistical inference for bivariate data: inference for intrinsically linear simple regression models.
 This course will have a business focus, but is not inappropriate for students in the college.
 This course may be taken concurrently with the prerequisite with instructor permission.